-Dickson Park is set beside a stream, surrounded by native bush and the old Tararu gardens, planted late last century by the settlers looking to beautify this thriving gold town.
-It is also the site of the remains of the Brown and Campbel gold processing stamper battery.
+Dickson Park is set beside a stream, surrounded by native bush and the old Tararu gardens planted late last century by the settlers looking to beautify this thriving gold town.
+It is also the site of the remains of the Brown and Campbell gold-processing stamper battery.

 There is also a shop stocking basic necessities and commonly needed items.
 For bread, milk, ice creams, drinks and simple needs the park shop can provide most of your requirements.

 Located on Victoria Street, Dickson Park is 3km from the town centre, and a great location to access Thames activities, landmarks, sites and trails.